-The increase in salaries, incentive compensation and benefits was driven primarily by \$6.0 million of start-up costs related to the Developing World team in the first quarter of 2015 and a \$9.1 million increase due to an increase in the number of employees, including those on the Developing World team.
-These increases were partially offset by a decline in the cash incentive compensation directly linked to our revenues, which decreased by \$6.6 million.
+The decrease in salaries, incentive compensation and benefits was driven primarily by a \$23.9 million decrease in incentive compensation paid to our investment and marketing professionals as a result of lower investment management fee revenue and \$6.0 million of start-up costs related to the Developing World team incurred in 2015.
+The decreases were partially offset by increased costs related to an increase in the number of employees, including those on the Thematic team and the addition of a Chief Operating Officer of Investments, as described above.

-The \$13.4 million increase in restricted share-based compensation expense resulted primarily from grants of awards in January 2015 and July 2014.
+The \$6.7 million increase in restricted share-based compensation expense resulted primarily from grants of awards in 2016 and 2015.

-Pre-offering related compensation expense, which consists of the amortization expense on pre-offering Class B awards decreased \$22.6 million, as certain awards became fully vested during 2015 and 2014.
-Class B awards will be fully vested on July 1, 2017.
+Pre-offering related compensation expense, which consists of the amortization expense on pre-offering Class B awards decreased \$14.0 million, as certain awards became fully vested during 2016 and 2015.

-Total salaries, incentive compensation and benefits was 46% and 42% of our revenues for the years ended December 31, 2015 and 2014, respectively.
+Total salaries, incentive compensation and benefits was 49% and 46% of our revenues for the years ended December 31, 2016 and 2015, respectively.